vflame6/vflame6.github.io/_posts/2025-08-13-bachelors-degree-in-infosec.md

 ### Higher education

 **Firstly, no more higher education.** I went through it in practice and realized that there are more effective and higher-quality methods of learning for my purposes.
 Therefore, I am not going to pursue a master's degree — there is no reason for wasting my time.

-Of course, this decision poses a problem for me — what to do about the army?
-I didn't go to the military department — I decided not to waste my precious time.
-Now I'm waiting for a summons to the military registration and enlistment office and conscription.
-I won't describe my decision on this issue here, as it's a sensitive topic.

 ### Neural networks